ember-cli/eslint-plugin-ember/docs/rules/no-async-actions.md

-# Do not use async actions.attrs
+# Do not use async actions
 ## Rule `no-async-actions`